Category Archives: 1966 Films

 What will they say or do next?

-I loved the scene where Honey does an awkward dance at a late-night bar that the four of them go to.
+I loved the scene where Honey awkwardly dances at a late-night bar the four go to.
 Also, the shotgun scene where George obtains the gun from the garage during one of Martha’s insulting tales is disturbing- what will he do with the gun?

-The stories involving George and Martha’s son are sad and mysterious- the viewer wonders what is going on.
+The stories involving George and Martha’s son are sad and mysterious- the viewer wonders what is happening.

 The final reveal still gives me chills.